 \subsection{The Birman--Craggs homomorphisms.}

 Birman and Craggs \autocite{birmancraggs} associated to every element $k \in \mathcal{I}_{g,1}$ a $3$-manifold $M(k)$ defined via a Heegaard splitting.
 They proved that taking the Rochlin invariant produces a family of homomorphisms from the Torelli group to $\mathbb{Z}/2$.
-Johnson then refomulated the family of homomorphisms in the following way \autocite[Section 5 and 6]{BCJpaper}.
+Johnson then reformulated the family of homomorphisms in the following way \autocite[Section 5 and 6]{BCJpaper}.

 Let $h: \Sigma_g \rightarrow S^3$ be a Heegaard embedding.
 Split $S^3$ along $h(\Sigma_g)$ into two handlebodies $A$ and $B$.
 Take $k \in \mathcal{I}_{g,1}$ and reglue $A$ to $B$ along their boundaries by the map $k$ to get the closed $3$-manifold $M(h,k)$.
-Since $k$ acts trivially on the homology of the Heegaard surface we have that $M(h,k)$ is a homology $3$-sphere, we then take the Rochlin invariant of the unique spin structure
+Since $k$ acts trivially on the homology of the Heegaard surface, we have that $M(h,k)$ is a homology $3$-sphere, we then take the Rochlin invariant of the unique spin structure

 This rewrites every Birman--Craggs homomorphism in the form $\mu(h,-): \mathcal{I} \rightarrow \mathbb{Z}/2$.
-Johnson was able to enumerate all the Birman--Craggs homomorphisms using the Seifert pairing induced by the Heegaard embedding $h$.
-He collected all these homomorphisms into one homomorphism, often referred to as the Birman--Craggs--Johnson homomorphism \autocite[Section 9]{BCJpaper}.
-It turns out that this homomorphism is enough to calculate the torsion part of the abelianization of the Torelli group.
-We begin our discussion by writing a model for computing the Birman--Craggs maps using the formula \autocite[Appendix C.3, C.4]{kirbymelvin1}
+Johnson was able to enumerate all the maps $\mu(h,-)$ using the Seifert pairing induced by the Heegaard embedding $h$.
+He collected all these maps into one homomorphism called the Birman--Craggs--Johnson map \autocite[Section 9]{BCJpaper}.
+This map determines the torsion part of the abelianization of the Torelli group.